PAMPER yourself in a special nest overlooking the Park and Port Tabarka, with terrace views across the étang to Sète & the Mont St Clair.

 You can take the same walk, leaving the car at home should you fancy dining out.
-In summer, the lunchtime brasucade fishermen's barbecues at Coqui Thau are the stuff of legend.
+In summer, fishermen's shack just beyond tha plagette, serve platters of fresh oysters with a glass of crisp chilled

 Of course, the fine dining option is still on the menu, two or three minutes in the other direction and you are on the main restaurant lined quaysides of the pleasure port, and five minutes walk takes you to the very heart of Marseillan Village for the gatsronomic treats of centre ville.

 Plenty of oportunity to work off all this food - the village tennis courts are just along the oyster farm lane from the house, you may hire a sailing boat with a skipper for as little at 60 euros in the main port around the corner.